rich1143/C-strings/README.md

 CMockery testing framework for C](http://code.google.com/p/cmockery/).
 You won't have to learn anything about the CMockery framework, but you will need to add some components to your compilation instructions to include the CMockery library so the tests actually run.
+The CMockery files in the `lib` directory were built for 64-bit
+Linux boxes (FC18).
+If you want to use these tests on a different architecture you'll need to download and build the library for your gear.

 I think the tests are pretty reasonable, but I make **no** promises that they are in any way complete.
 Obviously you want your code to pass at